Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Pho Condiments in Hanoi

-Lime wedges: Ideal for those who prefer a sour citrus balance.
+Lime wedges: A must for those who enjoy a hint of citrus to brighten the broth’s flavor.

 a woman pouring pho broth into a bowl for a man